 Remember, if you create a video on YouTube, you can embed it on your church’s site.
 This allows you to use the tracks on your website without violating any of YouTube’s rules.

 NewSpring Network offers a variety of free church resources, including everything from music to lesson series.
-If you’re struggling to come up with great kids’ lessons, definitely check out what this site has to offer.
+If you’re looking for creative and innovative kids ministry ideas, definitely check out what this site has to offer.

 While the free music selection isn’t big by any means, the audio is engaging.
 Plus, it’s easy to mix in to use during services and online.

 Life Church created Open Network to provide free resources to churches.
 You’ll find most everything you could want to create more engaging services right here.
 It’s one of the most extensive set of free church resources you’ll find online.